-In other words, if you only had to chat with 10 classmates in 2005 to find someone buying a new home, today you would have to chat with 40.
+In other words, you only had to chat with 10 classmates in 2005 to find someone buying a new home that year.
+Today you would have to chat with 40.

 If you want to celebrate that kind of Depression Era garbage, go ahead.

 Personally, I'm holding out for a real labor market recovery and a real housing market recovery before I pop my champagne cork.